A note on global in-time behavior for the semilinear nonlocal heat exchanger system: Introduction

 The above sharp relation $f\approx g$ holds if and only if $g\lesssim f\lesssim g$, where the unexpressed multiplicative constants are independent of $\varepsilon$.
 Later, some papers (e.g. \cite{Pang-Sun-Wang=2006,Wu-Tang=2015}) generalized to weakly coupled systems whose coupling effect arises in the nonlinear part $(V^p,U^q)^{\mathrm{T}}$, namely, reaction-coupled systems.
 Nevertheless, our situation is more complicated due to the coupling diffusive structure $(-\nu v,-\mu u)^{\mathrm{T}}$ in the linear part of the diffusion-coupled system \eqref{Eq-Semi-Nonlocal-Heat-System}.
 Especially, it seems not clear so far how do the coupling coefficients $\mu,\nu$ influence on asymptotic behavior of solutions.

 Due to some technical difficulties from the nonlocal operator $(-\Delta)^{\sigma}$ with any $\sigma>0$, our proof of global in-time existence in the super-critical case is different from the one in \cite{Treton=2024}.
+Note that our situation differs from $\sigma=1$ due to the lack of comparison principle in general (e.g. $\sigma>1$).
 Precisely, we are going to apply the Banach fixed point argument to the suitable time-weighted solution space $\ml{C}([0,+\infty),L^1\cap L^{\infty})$ instead of nonlinear differential inequalities.
 This will bring some benefits, for example, the study of large time asymptotic behavior of global in-time solutions and lower bound estimates of lifespan in sub-critical and critical case.